Investigating & resolving customer orders at a glance

 Note: Details of this case study removed for client privacy.
 Contact me for more on this and other projects.

-“Where is my order?”
+“Where is my package?”

 49 times out of 50, our client’s customers don’t have to ask this question.
 But sometimes one of their tens of thousands of orders gets lost or misdirected, leading to customer frustration and an average four-day investigation and resolution period.
 Our mission: to cut down resolution time, improve their employee experience, and become more proactive in addressing problems with orders.

-Observed how they communicate with their customers and asked how they wish they could
+Took note of how they communicate with their customers and asked how they wish they could

 Worked with our developers to construct a predictive algorithm based on historical data, and designed the presentation of that data to point the agent in a helpful direction without being intimidating or implying false accuracy